vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 2. Open a web browser and launch <!-- /* cSpell:disable */ --> ```localhost:8080 ```<!-- /* cSpell:enable */ --> on the machine running the SSH session.

 	The Tanzu Kubernetes Grid installer interface displays.
+	Note that if you chose a different listening port when connecting to the jumpbox then the interface will be available on that port instead of port 8080.

 	**Note**: The screens are provided to help you navigate the installer interface.
 Enter the values that are specific to your AWS setup.